 While we may be transforming into a world of paperless offices, many of us still want and need to print out documents and emails for our records.
-But did you know that by simply changing the font you print in, your business could save a significant amount throughout the year?
+But did you know that by simply changing the font you print in and what you’re printing, your business could save a significant amount throughout the year?

 We’ve looked at the costs of different typefaces to show how much your business could be saving by being smart with your fonts.

 Our Periodic Table describes the percentage of page coverage each ink gives and the average amount it will cost your business per year.
 We’ve based our research on a business printing 250 pages per week, using HP 124A Toner which has a page yield of 2,500.
 The standard A4 page is based on Arial font in 11pt, which would cost your business an average of £468 per year.

 From the table you can see there are some clear savings to be made:

 - By simply swapping from Arial 11pt (at £468) to Century Gothic 10pt (at £355.27), your business could save £112.73 per year.